-If your refrigerator leaks water onto the floor, the source isn't always easy to pinpoint.
-The water could be coming from the inlet pipes for the ice maker or water dispenser or from one of the internal parts associated with those features.
+If your Frigidaire refrigerator is leaking water on the floor, the source isn't always easy to pinpoint.
+The water could be coming from the inlet pipes for the ice maker or water dispenser, if present, or from one of the internal parts associated with those features.
 It could also be draining from the cooling coils and ending up on the floor because a drainage tube is blocked or the drainage pan is cracked.
 You're probably going to have to get behind the unit to find out.

 Ice Maker or Water Dispenser Leaks